-How often you should change your air filters could depend on the following:
+How regularly you need to replace your air filters could be on the following:

 - Total indoor air quality

 - Air pollution levels and construction nearby the residence

 - The MERV Rating

 For common 1"–3" air filters, companies generally ask you to change them every 30–90 days.
 If you suffer from mild to moderate allergies, you could install a better air filter or replace them even more often.

 The quick answer to "how often do I have to switch out the air filter?":

 If there isn't a smoker or pets in your home, and the filter is the often sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days before switching it.

 Some air filters are manufactured to last up to six months, while others have to be swapped each month.
 The larger the air filter, the longer it can last.
 Overall, you can examine the thickness of the filter rather than the brand.
 You also need to check at the MERV Rating.